Security#

 oauth:

-issuer:
+issuer: https://your-oauth-provider.com

-clientId:
+clientId: your-client-id

-clientSecret:
+clientSecret: your-client-secret

-tokenEndpoint:
+tokenEndpoint: https://your-oauth-provider.com/token

-authorizationEndpoint:
+authorizationEndpoint: https://your-oauth-provider.com/auth

-jwkEndpoint:
+jwkEndpoint: https://your-oauth-provider.com/.well-known/jwks.json

-redirectUrl:
+redirectUrl: https://your-gateway.com/oidc/callback

-redirectWebUrl:
+redirectWebUrl: https://your-gateway.com/

-userIdField:
+userIdField: email

 scopes:

-- s1
+- openid

-- s2
+- profile

-- s3
+- email

 Set the privilegesField

-to retrieve privileges from an OAuth claim.
+to retrieve user privileges from an OAuth claim.

-For OAuth Starburst Gateway uses
+Starburst Gateway uses

 ---

-name: "Oauth requests"
+name: "OAuth requests"

 description: "Oauth requests need to go to a single backed"